Observables from Time-propagation TDDFT

 We read the file and set up an ground state calculation in GPAW.

-• We use the GLLB-sc xc-functional
+• We use the GLLB-sc xc-functional to accurately describe the plasmonic response of Ag

 The configuration options and details on how to run the calculation in parallel using MPI can be found in the GPAW documentation.